 Sainsbury’s Taste The Difference Gavi 2014, Italy

 You can’t go wrong with white Italian wines during summer and this is a particularly good one.
-It has a sharp and very vivid citrus flavour that reminds you of the taste of the juice from preserved lemons mixed with the those of white and pink grapefruit.
-Made from the cortese grapes of Piemonte, it has a very crisp, direct and pithy feel.
+It has a sharp and very vivid citrus flavor that reminds you of the taste of the juice from preserved lemons mixed with those white and pink grapefruit.
+Made from the Cortese grapes of Piemonte, it has a very crisp, direct, and pithy feel.
 It is the perfect go-to wine when you just want a drink of something tasty.

 Sainsbury’s Taste the Difference Barbera d’Asti 2013, Italy

-This particular red has a very silky and compact texture complemented with a taut, but juicy flavour.
-There are hints of black and red cherries and it is the perfect accompaniment to home-made pizza.
-It is made from bright barbera grapes in the north west of Italy.
+This particular red has a very silky and compact texture complemented by a taut, but juicy flavor.
+There are hints of black and red cherries and it is the perfect accompaniment to homemade pizza.
+It is made from bright Barbera grapes in the northwest of Italy.